Fred Fraenkel: Career

-Prior to Lehman Brothers, Fraenkel was chairman and chief executive officer of Market America Group, an investment advisory firm.
+Before Lehman Brothers, Fraenkel was chairman and chief executive officer of Market America Group, an investment advisory firm.
 He also spent four and a half years as director of equity research and a member of the board of directors at Prudential Securities.
-Fraenkel began his Wall Street career in 1974 as a securities analyst with Goldman Sachs & Company, and was chief investment strategist for E. F. Hutton & Co. from 1980 to 1982.
+Fraenkel began his Wall Street career in 1974 as a securities analyst with Goldman Sachs & Company and was chief investment strategist for E. F. Hutton & Co. from 1980 to 1982.

 Affiliations

-Mr. Fraenkel is a member of the CFA Institute, New York Society of Security Analysts and the AIMR.
+Fraenkel is a member of the CFA Institute, the New York Society of Security Analysts, and the AIMR.
 He is a past chairman of the board of advisors of the College of Business and Economics of Lehigh University.
 Fraenkel guest lectures at Harvard Business School, Harvard Law School, Columbia University Business School and Lehigh University College of Business and Economics.